Renzo L. Ricca: Career

+(WPI-SKCM2) head by Ivan Smalyukh at Hiroshima University.

 Research

 Ricca's main research interests lie in ideal fluid dynamics, particularly as regards geometric and topological aspects of vortex flows and magnetic fields forming knots, links and braids.
 Aspects of potential theory of knotted fields, structural complexity and energy of filament tangles are also at the core of his research.

 Geometric aspects of dynamical systems

 In the context of classical vortex dynamics Ricca's main contributions concern the geometric interpretation of certain conserved quantities associated with soliton solutions of integrable systems and the first study of three-dimensional effects of torsion on vortex filament dynamics.
 In ideal magnetohydrodynamics Ricca has demonstrated the effects of inflexional instability of twisted magnetic flux tubes that trigger braid formation in solar coronal loops.

 In more recent years Ricca has been concerned with the role of minimal Seifert surfaces spanning knots and links, providing analytical description of the topological transition of a soap film surface by the emergence of a twisted fold (cusp) singularity.
 His current work aims to establish connections between isophase minimal surfaces spanning defects in Bose-Einstein condensates and critical energy.